 It’s easy to forget, after Alyx Vance, that Gordon spent so much of the Half-Life series utterly alone.
 During the Black Mesa incident, Barneys came and went – the only constant the clang of the Free Man’s feet against a variety of metal surfaces.
 And if there’s anybody who knows solitary survival horror, it’s the Isolation team.

 The ripples made by Half-Life’s original release in 1998 were still felt in ‘99 when Gearbox’s debut release dropped, and people would have kicked up a stink if it didn’t meet its parent game’s standard.
 There’s certainly no mistaking one game for the other, but Gearbox provided a valuable contribution to the IP that just happens to include a lengthy tribute to Full Metal Jacket in lieu of a tutorial.

 What would Gearbox’s vision for Half-Life be in 2016?
-The subsequent years haven’t quite cemented their reputation for making good on a big franchise name, but perhaps Borderlands 3 will change that.
+The subsequent years haven’t quite cemented its reputation for making good on a big franchise name, but perhaps Borderlands 3 will change that.
 Either way, it’d be a hell of a thing to see what Randy and his team had in mind for Gordon Freeman in their post-Claptrap incarnations.